-The data logger communicates to an interface software.
-The software allows you to visualize and analyze data the data logger collects.
-It is designed to analyze smart data and revealing actionable insights that make your business more efficient and intelligent – it notifies you when conditions or location changes.
+The data logger communicates with an interface software which allows you to visualize and analyze the data collected from your assets.
+It is designed to analyze smart data and reveal actionable insights that make your business more efficient and intelligent.
+It is also this software which notifies you when conditions or locations change.

 Log function logs the data over time

-It can save data of position, date, time, and the sensor data like temperature and shock.
-It can thereby provide complete data visibility and insights for documentation and knowledge of the incidence.
+Logs can contain data of position, date, time, and sensor data like temperature and shock etc. Thereby it can provide complete data visibility and insights for documentation and knowledge of any incidences.

 Create a geo site

-Geo site is a software feature that creates a location-based insight.
+Geo site is a software feature that offers location-based insights.
 It enables you to set up a virtual boundary around a geographical location.
-The server can notify you if your equipment is inside or outside a chosen geographic location.
-A geo site is set up by a customized area.
+The server can notify you if your equipment is inside, outside or if it leaves this chosen geographic location.

-This is very useful for construction managers.
-They can set up a geo site around a construction site and get an alarm when the equipment leaves the construction site.
-This is very valuable in case of preventing theft or to control inbound and outbound logistics.
+This is very useful for construction managers among others.
+They can set up a geo site around a construction site and hereby receive alarms when equipment leaves the construction site.

 Recovering equipment with Radio Beacon

-The radio beacon is only used for recovering lost or stolen items.
+The radio beacon feature is only used for recovering lost or stolen items.

 IoT data loggers are based on advanced and intelligent technology that are designed for long-term tracking of heavy assets and non-powered equipment.
-Data loggers are designed for the heavy industry in very robust hardware that is suited for the toughest environment and weather conditions.
+A great data logger is designed for the heavy industry in very robust hardware that is suited for the toughest environments and weather conditions.

-Some data loggers operate with batteries and don’t need a power connection.
-This enables you to place or hide it anywhere on assets or equipment.
+Especially data loggers that operate with batteries and don’t need a power connection must be tough and durable.
+This is due to the fact that their ability to stand alone enables you to place or hide it anywhere on assets or equipment.

-Battery operated data loggers are enabling to manage low power state when the device is inactive.
-This means that it can exploit the full battery lifespan and offer a very long battery life – sometimes up to 15 years depending on how many reports the data logger is sending to the server.
+With the right settings data loggers can exploit the full battery lifespan and offer a very long battery life – sometimes up to 15 years depending on how many transmissions the data logger is configured to send to the server.

 Installation of data loggers

-Data loggers are simple and easy to install.
+Data loggers are easy to install.
 You can also quickly move a data logger from one asset to another.

-It can be mounted with strong magnets, 3M adhesive tape and/or with two 4mm cylinder head screws.
+They can be mounted with strong magnets, 3M adhesive tape and/or with 4mm cylinder head screws.
 Use an app for a quick and easy installation by placing the data logger on the asset and scan the QR code – then you are ready to go.

 How can it benefit my business?